Skip to content

 Pick Postmark if you send only transactional email for a large consumer product, deliverability reputation is the single most important factor, and you're happy to pay a premium for it and build the rest of your marketing stack elsewhere.

-Pick PostStack if you want both transactional and marketing email in one product, you need mailboxes, you care about EU data residency, or the 2-3× price difference matters to you.
+Pick PostStack if you want both transactional and marketing email on one platform, you need mailboxes, you care about EU data residency, or the 2-3× price difference matters to you.

 Migrating from Postmark